Santa María-class frigate: Design and description

-The Santa María class is propelled by a controllable pitch propller powered by two General Electric LM2500 gas turbines creating 41000 shp, giving the vessels a maximum speed of 29 kn.
+The Santa María class is propelled by a controllable pitch propeller powered by two General Electric LM2500 gas turbines creating 41000 shp, giving the vessels a maximum speed of 29 kn.
 The frigates stow 587 t of fuel and have a range of 5000 nmi at 18 kn or 4500 nmi at 20 kn.
 The ships have four 1,000 kW Kato-Allison 114-DOOL diesel generator sets creating a total of 4,000 kW.
 These can power two 350 shp retractable, rotatable auxiliary propulsion motors.
 The vessels have fin stabilisers fitted.